hut6/dev-resources/Hut6-osx-dev-setup.md

 ## PHP Storm

 PHP Storm can be downloaded from [jetbrains.com/phpstorm](http://www.jetbrains.com/phpstorm/).
-Remember to install the two Symfony addons and turn them on (this section about plugins to be extended).
+Remember to install the two Symfony addons and turn theme on (this section about plugins to be extended).

 ## Vagrant